enfernal777/Typhon/README.md

-# Performance Testing Script Generator
+# Typhon - Performance Testing Assistant

-This project provides an interactive tool to generate performance test setups and JMeter test plans using Google's Gemini AI.
+Typhon is an AI-powered performance testing tool that generates JMeter test plans using Google's Gemini AI.
+It simplifies the creation of performance tests by providing intelligent suggestions and configurations.

 ## Prerequisites